lee-treehouse/-Tobor-/src/__TESTS__/TestFiles/Scenarios/README.md

 provides the instructions from 'instructions_example3.txt' with the place command's arguments removed.
 This can be used to test the config option `EXIT_ON_COMMAND_PARSER_ERROR`

+- `instructions_example4.txt`

+provides the instructions from 'instructions_example3.txt' with additional instructions introducing the new DIAGONAL command, which takes an optional argument.

 ### Example 1